 But if your content is on a site that you don't own, then:

-- you will need to know if you still own the copyright to your content or not
+- You will need to know if you still own the copyright to your content

-- if a "delete" button is provided by the site, then that usually means that you still have control of your article because you're able to delete it if you want to
+- If a "delete" button is provided by the site, then that usually means that you still have control of your article because you're able to delete it if you want

 How to avoid duplicate content?

-After finding out if you can delete your articles and move them elsewhere or not, the next step is avoiding duplicate content.
+After finding out if you can delete your articles and move them elsewhere, the next step is avoiding duplicate content.

 Examples of sites you don't own, but where your articles can be posted: